 🗓️ ~ July 13 (Sun)

-Alongside the Ron Muik exhibition, the beloved Pierre Huyghe exhibition is also on display at the Rium Museum.
-It is the first solo exhibition in Asia of French artist Pierre Huyghe, who explores the boundaries between reality and fiction, human and non-human.
-It will be open until early July, so if you’re interested, be diligent in visiting.
+Alongside the Ron Muik exhibition, the beloved Pierre Huygues exhibition is also on display at LIUM.
+It is the first solo exhibition in Asia of the French artist who explores the boundaries between reality and fiction, human and non-human.
+It will be open until early July, so if you’re interested, be diligent.

 📍 Rium Museum of Art (Naver Map)